ianarawjo/ChainForge/README.md

 > If you share more than 10 flows, the oldest link will break, so make sure to always Export important flows to `cforge` files,
 > and use Share to only pass data ephemerally.

-For finer details about the features of specific nodes, check out the [Node Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).
+For finer details about the features of specific nodes, check out the [List of Nodes](https://chainforge.ai/docs/nodes/).

 # Features